performance-fleece/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 def eggdrop(n)
-    floors = [i+1 for i in range(n)]
+    floors = list of floors
     middle = n/2
     while len(floors) > 1:
         throw from mid:
             if egg breaks:
-                recurse using start to (midpoint-1)
+                recurse using lower half
             if egg doesn't break:
+                recurse using upper half
-                recurse using midpoint to end of range return remaining value
+    return remaining value

 This should be 0(log n), at each iteration the number of remaining floors is cut in half which is less than 0(n) but obviously not a constant.